ExplicITConsulting/set-outlooksignatures.com/outlookaddin.en.md

 - Run '`run_before_deployment.ps1`' in PowerShell.
 - Upload the content of the '`publish`' folder to your web server.

-When the '`manifest.xml`' file changes, you also need to update your app deployment in Exchange, so that your clients download the updated release.
+When the '`manifest.xml`' file, the configuration or another part of the Outlook add-in changes, you need to tell your mailboxes that an updated version or configuration is available and must be downloaded from the web server.
+The next chapter describes the available deployment options for add-ins.

+## 5. Deployment to mailboxes
+When the '`manifest.xml`' file, the configuration or another part of the Outlook add-in changes, you need to tell your mailboxes that an updated version or configuration is available and must be downloaded.
+Due to caching mechanisms, especially in Classic Outlook for Windows, this does not happen automatically.

 This is required when:
 - A new release of the Outlook add-in is published by <a href="https://explicitconsulting.at/">ExplicIT Consulting</a>.
 - You change a configuration option in the '`run_before_deployment.ps1`' file which is marked to require an updated deployment.
 - You modify the '`manifest.xml`' file manually.

-It is recommended to use use two separate dedicated hostnames, such as "https://outlookaddin.example.com" and "https://outlookaddin-test.example.com".
-This way, you can use one for testing and one for production.
+You can choose from three different ways to deploy the Outlook add-in to your mailboxes.

 For tests, sideloading is the preferred method, while Microsoft 365 Centralized Deployment or Integrated Apps are ideal for mass deployment.

-## 5. Deployment to mailboxes
 ### 5.1.
 Individual installation through users
 This method is also called sideloading.
 It is ideal for test scenarios.